openswoole/ext-openswoole/README.md

 ## Security issues

-Security issues should be reported privately, via email, to the Open Swoole develop team [hello@openswoole.com](mailto:hello@openswoole.com).
+Security issues should be reported privately, via email, to the OpenSwoole develop team [hello@openswoole.com](mailto:hello@openswoole.com).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

 ## License